Cigarette-related fires: Protect your building!

 Example 3: In a restaurant

 In Canada, each province determines its own rules on smoking in public places.
-Eastern provinces, such as Nova Scotia, Ontario and Quebec, have rather strict rules in place.
+Eastern provinces, such as Nova Scotia, Ontario (This hyperlink will open in a new tab). and Quebec, have rather strict rules in place.
 In those provinces, for example, it is prohibited to smoke inside restaurants and on their outdoor patios.
 If you are a restaurant owner, it is vital to enforce the rules to the letter.